Dear R eaders:

 minutes!"

-lecture tour in the Midwest, traveling by rail
+embarked on a lecture tour in the Midwest,

-rock about almost as much as our steamer did
+and the cars rock about almost as much as our

 Edward's rail travel

-commentary in an 1848 sermon published by the
+in an 1848 sermon published by the American

 Springfield as travelers waited anxiously for